ric2b/Vivaldi-browser/chromium/docs/accessibility/chromevox_on_desktop_linux.md

 Once built, Chrome and ChromeVox will use your machine’s running Brltty daemon to display braille if ChromeVox is running.
 Simply ensure you have a display connected before running Chrome and that Brltty is running.

+Note you may need to customize brltty.conf (typically found in /etc).
+In particular, the api-parameters Auth param may exclude the current user.
+You can turn this off by doing: api-parameters Auth=none

 Testing against the latest releases of Brltty (e.g. 5.4 at time of writing) is encouraged.